-This page highlights press and internet reviews of the Mont Alto Motion Picture Orchestra's live performances.
+This page highlights press and internet reviews of the Mont Alto Motion Picture Orchestra's live performances and recordings.
 Some reviews of our recorded work are found on the Recordings page.

 "...it’s a particular pleasure to hear silent-film music as it was actually performed in most of the first-run theaters of that era — which is to say, by an orchestra....
 Mr. Sauer specializes in compiling scores from the authentic photoplay music of the period, drawing on the work of neglected composers like Gaston Borch and J. S. Zamecnik; the results are often breathtakingly beautiful and always in the strict service of the film on the screen." -- Dave Kehr, the New York Times, April 25 2008